Table of contents

 Let me help you get the answer!

-The Rembrandt paintings was said to depict a father who is decorating his daughter on her wedding day.
+The Rembrandt paintings depicts a father who is decorating his daughter on her wedding day.

 Later that year, people discovered that the man was not her father but her lover or husband.